You may have noticed that dreadlocks require a completely different product-line than you were used to when you had loose hair.

 I believe nature has everything we need to live and thrive.
 Our bodies experience adverse reactions (even subtle ones) to chemically-made products.

 Unnatural products are chemically manufactured to mimic what nature provides for us.
 But if nature is still available to us, why don’t we go straight to the original thing?
-I’m in awe of the diverse healing properties of plants, roots, and herbs—many of which are available to us in the form of essential oils.
+I’m in awe of the diverse healing properties of plants, roots, and herbs—many of which are available to us in the form of pure essential oils, teas, and herbal extracts.

 Dreadlocks are not a 21st-century hairstyle.
 They have been around for ages.
 How do you think our loc’d ancestors survived without creams, waxes, and all the other junk people are putting in their hair nowadays?
 I’m willing to bet that they survived just fine and I’m sure you’ll be better off without all those things too.